Reproducing kernel Hilbert space compactification of unitary evolution groups: Concluding remarks

 Areas of future research stemming from this work include improved representations of the generator through alternative schemes to finite differences, as well as extensions to partially observed systems (i.e., non-injective observation maps).
-In addition, the fact that the spectral convergence results in Theorem~\ref{thm:Main} require pointwise convergence of the approximating operators $ \tilde V_\tau $ only on a core of the generator $V$, yet in Proposition~\ref{prop:Semigroup} we were able to establish pointwise convergence on the full domain $D(V)$, suggests that it may be possible to weaken the $C^1$ regularity assumptions on the kernels and their associated RKHSs underlying Theorem~\ref{thm:Main}.
-It would also be fruitful to explore formulations of the framework presented here utilizing methods for kernel learning \cite{BerryHarlim18,OwhadiYoo18} to optimize prediction skill of prescribed observables.
+In addition, the fact that the spectral convergence results in Theorem~\ref{thm:Main} require pointwise convergence of the approximating operators only on a core of the generator $V$, yet in Proposition~\ref{prop:Semigroup} we were able to establish pointwise convergence on the full domain $D(V)$, suggests that it may be possible to weaken the $C^1$ regularity assumptions on the kernels and their associated RKHSs underlying Theorem~\ref{thm:Main}.
+It would also be fruitful to explore formulations of the framework presented here utilizing methods for kernel learning \cite{BerryHarlim18,OwhadiYoo18} to optimize prediction skill of prescribed observables. \blue{Meanwhile, the approximately periodic nature of the identified eigenfunctions in the L63 and R\"ossler systems suggests possible connections between the spectral properties of $W_\tau$ and periodic orbits of the underlying flow in state space expected for non-uniformly hyperbolic dynamics.
+Finally, a topic of significant interest in both the Koopman and transfer operator literature is spectral analysis of dissipative and/or non-ergodic systems \cite{Mezic05,FroylandEtAl14,Mezic20}.
+While some of the spectral approximation techniques employed in this work make use of the skew-adjoint structure of the generator of measure-preserving systems (e.g., strong convergence in a core in Lemma~\ref{lem:core_SRC}), and we have also made use of ergodicity to establish correspondences between the spectra of various types of regularized generators (e.g., Lemma~\ref{lem:fsdt}), it would nevertheless be fruitful to explore applications of RKHS theory to spectral analysis of such ``open dynamical systems'', extending the framework developed here for the measure-preserving, ergodic setting.}